danchoi/vitunes/README.markdown

 Benefits:

-* control iTunes without leaving Vim, where you're probably at your most productive and least time-wasting
+* control iTunes without leaving Vim, where one is most productive and least time-wasting
 * avoid using the mouse or trackpad; keystrokes get you there faster
 * control iTunes from another computer (via ssh session), across the room or across an ocean
 * let multiple people control one instance of iTunes over ssh